ForgeRock/end-user-ui/README.md

-# Enduser - UI
+# Mirai (Selfservice) - UI

-> This project is a redesign and technical rebuild of the existing IDM "enduser" UI.
+> This project is a redesign and technical rebuild of the existing Enduser UI at Forgerock.

 ## Development goals
-1. Feature parity with the existing "enduser" UI
+1. Parity with the existing "Enduser" UI
 2. Improved design
+3. Improved developer experience
-3. Better testing
+4. Better testing

 ### Setup assumptions
-1. IDM is started and available on 8080 (for development, for deployment it assums IDM exists in the same domain)
-  * Start IDM first -> Simple IDM second
+Currently Mirai is built off of two starting assumptions:
+1. Reliance of IDM endpoints for managing "Enduser" with the eventual integration of platform features
+2. The development environment is configured to hit a rest service located at localhost:8080 (the development server proxy can be configured at config/index)

 ## Helpful links